dannyman/commando/README.md

 Will assign nodes to spark or to mapreduce job role (hadoop)

+Dependencies:
+* Remote nodes with SSH set up
+* Remote nodes "assigned" to existing roles in files mapreduce-workers.inv and spark-workers.inv

 ```
 Usage: ./commando <command> <count>
 command should be either morespark or morehadoop or status